odow/StochOptFormat/README.md

 to experiment with different stochastic processes, without corrupting the testing procedure by using the test scenarios to build the model.

-## Problems, algorithms, and policies
+## Problems, policies, and algorithms

-Now that we now how problems are represented in StochOptFormat, we need to introduce some additional vocabulary.
+Now that we know how problems are represented in StochOptFormat, we need to introduce some additional vocabulary.

 - Problem

-  The datastructure formulated as a StochOptFormat file.
+  The data structure formulated as a StochOptFormat file.
 Also called _program_ or _model_.
 We standardize on _problem_.

 - Policy